bogden1/wellcome_topics/presentations/README.md

 This folder contains presentations delivered during the project.

+Be aware that a lot of the information is in the presenter notes.

 Presentation | Date (all in 2024) | Subject
 --- | --- | ---
 [Collaborative Experimentation](https://github.com/bogden1/wellcome_topics/raw/main/presentations/visit1.pptx) | Wednesday 1<sup>st</sup> May | Introduction to the project.